sefinek/geoip-lite2/README.md

 Fully native JS implementation with synchronous, in-memory lookups for IPv4 and IPv6.
 Includes automated test coverage using [Jest](https://www.npmjs.com/package/jest).

 > [!WARNING]
 > Remember to regularly update the MaxMind database!
-You will need a token for this.
+You will need a license key for this.

 > [!NOTE]
 > This requires a large amount of RAM.
 It is known to fail on a Digital Ocean or AWS micro instance.
 > This behavior is intentional, as the library prioritizes performance by keeping all data in memory.

 > [!NOTE]
-> Please note that IPv6 geolocation data may be less complete depending on the version of the GeoLite database.
+> IPv6 geolocation data may be less complete depending on the version of the GeoLite database.

 ## 🛠️ Installation